jackson-asmith/jacksonsmith.github.io/index.md

 misconfigurations
 - Taught reference librarians basic HTML and CSS empowering them to own content updates, reducing site update request time from 3-5 days to same day turn around
-- Performed network assessment resulting in replacement of end of life Cisco WLC with Cisco Meraki which eliminated complexity and annual reduced licensing costs
+- Performed network assessment resulting in replacement of end of life Cisco wireless controller with Cisco Meraki which eliminated complexity and annual reduced licensing costs
-- Refactored hardware provisioning with driverless images built in VMware vSphere with PowerShell and PowerCLI, tested internally and by partners at Dell before factory-built machines ship which saved 12 person months a year spent manually configuring hardware and software
+- Led refactor of hardware provisioning process with driverless images built in VMware vSphere with PowerShell and PowerCLI, tested internally and by partners at Dell before factory-built machines ship which saved 12 person months a year spent manually configuring hardware and software
 - Trained and provided ongoing mentorship for two new system administrators

 ### Service Analyst | County of Chester; West Chester, PA -- October 2016-February 2019